AP FACT CHECK: Trump’s epic speech is laced with fabrication

 TRUMP, on the Choice program for veterans: “I got that approved after 44 years of being unable to get it approved for our veterans.”

 THE FACTS: False.
 Congress approved the private-sector Veterans Choice health program in 2014 and President Barack Obama signed it into law.
-Trump is expanding it.
+Trump is expanding it .

 TRUMP: “We are taking care of our veterans like they have never been taken care of before.
 We just got them Choice so they can now go see a doctor.
 Now they can go see a doctor instead of waiting on line for weeks and weeks and weeks.”